djmaze/apprise-microservice/README.md

 These are quickstart instructions using Docker Compose.

 1. Copy `app.env.example` to `app.env`
 2. Set `NOTIFICATION_URLS` in `app.env` according to [the documentation](https://github.com/caronc/apprise/wiki).
-You can add multiple targets, separated by whitespace.
+You can add multiple targets, separated by commas.
 3. Start the container:
     ```bash
     docker-compose up